noahnkr/portfolio-site/public/posts/machine-learning-overview.md

 - How to evaluate and improve model performance
 - And how you can build your own ML project

 I'll do my best to keep the math to a minimum, but if you're curious about how these models work under the hood, a basic understanding of linear algebra and calculus can be really helpful.
-If you would like a quick refresher I have written a [seperate post](/blog/math-review) that walks through the core concepts and math used in machine learning.
+If you would like a quick refresher I have written a [separate post](/blog/math-review) that walks through the core concepts and math used in machine learning.

 Follow me here or on [LinkedIn](https://www.linkedin.com/in/noah-roberts-3bb399234/) to stay updated as I publish more!